Anjellyrika/csg-aml1/huggingface_deepfake_vs_real_image_detection/README.md

 Please refer to the original notebook for detailed information on the model architecture and dataset preparation.

 ## Modifications
 For our use of the model, some additional Python packages were installed.
-See the modified version [here](./HuggingFaceViT%20(Modified).ipynb).
+See the modified version [here](./HuggingFaceViT%20(Modified).ipynb), and the list of requirements [here](./requirements.txt).

 ## Initial Test Results
 Testing the model yielded the following results (more details in the [HuggingFaceViT (Modified).ipynb](./HuggingFaceViT%20(Modified).ipynb)).